 - The bearing, if any, the criminal offense for which the applicant was previously convicted will have on his or her fitness or ability to perform one or more such duties or responsibilities;

 - The time that has elapsed since the occurrence of the criminal offense;

 - The age of the applicant at the time of the occurrence of the criminal offense;

 - The frequency and seriousness of the criminal offense; and

 - Any information produced by the applicant, or produced on his or her behalf, in regard to his or her rehabilitation and good conduct since the occurrence of the criminal offense.

 The law gives an employee who believes that his or her criminal history caused an employer to take an illegal adverse action the ability to file an administrative complaint with the DC Office of Human Rights (OHR).
 DC OHR can impose penalties of between $1,000 and $5,000 for violation of the law, depending on the number of employees employed by the employer, with half of the penalty going to the applicant who filed the complaint.

 DC’s "Ban the Box" law does not apply in those situations in which a law requires the consideration of an applicant’s criminal history for the purposes of employment, such as an employer that provides services to minors or vulnerable adults.
 However, it does apply to independent contractors, temporary employees, and even unpaid interns.
-The DC law is scheduled to go into effect on October 21, 2014.
+The DC law went into effect on October 21, 2014.

-Julie Reddig is an employment attorney at Lerch, Early & Brewer in Bethesda, Maryland.
-She defends and counsels management in a broad range of matters and disputes involving employment and the workplace, including hiring and discrimination claims made by prospective, current, and former employees.
-She represents companies at mediations, arbitrations, administrative agency proceedings, and in the state and federal courts of Maryland and the District of Columbia.
+Julie Reddig and Nida Kanwal are employment attorneys who defend and counsel management in a broad range of matters and disputes involving employment and the workplace, including hiring and discrimination claims made by prospective, current, and former employees.